 The rapid global loss of biodiversity threatens continued provision of the critical ecosystem services that underpin economies.
-Already, 14 of the 18 assessed categories of ecosystem services, particularly regulating services, have declined since 1970.38 They include pollination; regulation of freshwater quality; formation, protection, and decontamination of soils; and regulation of detrimental organisms.
+Already, 14 of the 18 assessed categories of ecosystem services, particularly regulating services, have declined since 1970.
+They include pollination; regulation of freshwater quality; formation, protection, and decontamination of soils; and regulation of detrimental organisms.
 The decline of these services coincides with widespread reduction in the extent of natural ecosystems and the biodiversity they harbor:

-- About 75 percent of the Earth's ice-free land surface and 66 percent of its marine environment have been significantly altered, as of 201939 and at least 20 percent of land surface is now degraded.40 - The average global abundance of mammals, birds, fish, reptiles, and amphibians declined by 68 percent from 1970 to 2016, with South America seeing a 94 percent decline.41 - Nearly 1 million animal and plant species (of 8 million recorded species) are now threatened with extinction; extinction rates are at least tens to hundreds of times higher than they averaged over the past 10 million years.42 disposal of waste, becoming the dominant influence on the Earth's climate and the biosphere.^t Estimates show that 1.75 Earths are required to maintain the world's current living standards^u with current economic systems on an annual basis,44 and this overshoot has been widening in recent decades (box 1).45 Of the nine planetary boundaries analyzed-including climate change, ocean acidification, biochemical flows (nitrogen and phosphorus), land system change, freshwater use, biosphere integrity, novel entities, stratospheric ozone depletion, and atmospheric aerosol loading-four have already been crossed.46 Given the interlinkages between the economy and the biosphere, these biophysical trends have a bearing on future economic performance.
+- About 75 percent of the Earth's ice-free land surface and 66 percent of its marine environment have been significantly altered, as of 2019 and at least 20 percent of land surface is now degraded. - The average global abundance of mammals, birds, fish, reptiles, and amphibians declined by 68 percent from 1970 to 2016, with South America seeing a 94 percent decline. - Nearly 1 million animal and plant species (of 8 million recorded species) are now threatened with extinction; extinction rates are at least tens to hundreds of times higher than they averaged over the past 10 million years.

+Humanity's demands far exceed nature's ability to supply, and this gap is widening.
+Economic activity has a profound impact on the environment through the extraction of nature's goods and services and disposal of waste, becoming the dominant influence on the Earth's climate and the biosphere.t Estimates show that 1.75 Earths are required to maintain the world's current living standardsu with current economic systems on an annual basis, and this overshoot has been widening in recent decades (box 1).
+Of the nine planetary boundaries analyzed-including climate change, ocean acidification, biochemical flows (nitrogen and phosphorus), land system change, freshwater use, biosphere integrity, novel entities, stratospheric ozone depletion, and atmospheric aerosol loading-four have already been crossed.
+Given the interlinkages between the economy and the biosphere, these biophysical trends have a bearing on future economic performance.